andyw8/codeclimate-engine-rb/README.md

 There are some other ways to specify the location – please browse the gem's tests for details.

+Code Climate requires that each issue is terminated with a null character.
+Calling `render` on an issue will output the issue's JSON, followed by a null character.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.